agbeltran/jsonldschema/README.md

 You can also configure the "example_template_file_no_id" and "example_template_file_with_id" file path to point to other local JSON schemas.
 These two schemas are needed for the following cases:

-- shen creating a new template on the server, a schema without an ID is necessary (the ID will be automatically given by the server);
+- when creating a new template on the server, a schema without an ID is necessary (the ID will be automatically given by the server);
 - when updating a template, the ID is retrieved automatically from the file and the corresponding template gets updated on the server.